What is postpartum depression?

 If you have symptoms of postpartum depression and the severity of these symptoms is alarming or not improving, call your OB.
 Your OB will be able to screen you for depression and refer you to a mental health professional who will work with you to come up with a treatment plan.

 Treatment usually consists of psychotherapy and/or depression medication.
 The patient’s treatment preferences and severity of symptoms will determine what course is taken.

-All too often women forego treatment for postpartum depression because they feel that they are too blame for their condition and feel guilty or embarrassed but recognizing the signs and getting help is key to recovery.
+All too often women forego treatment for postpartum depression because they think they're to blame for their condition and feel guilty or embarrassed, but recognizing the signs and getting help is key to recovery.

 What will happen if postpartum depression goes untreated?

-Left untreated the consequences of postpartum depression can be devastating.
-According to Dr. Meltzer-Brody, “Untreated postpartum depression leads to really adverse consequences on maternal bonding and attachment, and maternal sensitivity to respond to her baby.”
-It also can lead to chronic depression for the mother, decreased interaction with the baby, decreased awareness of a baby’s developmental and safety needs, and ultimately long-term poor psychiatric outcomes for kids.
+Left untreated, the consequences of postpartum depression can be devastating.
+According to Meltzer-Brody, “Untreated postpartum depression leads to really adverse consequences on maternal bonding and attachment, and maternal sensitivity to respond to baby.”
+It also can lead to chronic depression for the mother, decreased interaction with baby, decreased awareness of baby’s developmental and safety needs and ultimately long-term poor psychiatric outcomes for kids.

 Can postpartum depression be prevented?

 The number one risk factor for postpartum depression is depression during pregnancy, so if a mom-to-be feels depressed during her pregnancy, she needs to seek treatment.
 Untreated depression during pregnancy leads to worse postpartum depression.